solidity-docs/.github/profile/README.md

 You can also join the [Solidity Docs Community Translations](https://app.element.io/#/room/#solidity-docs-translations:matrix.org) room on Matrix to coordinate with other community translators.

-If your language does not yet have a respository, please check out the [maintainer guide](maintainer-guide.md) on how to start a new language.
+If your language does not yet have a repository, please check out the [maintainer guide](../maintainer-guide.md) on how to start a new language.

 ### Translation Process

 After carefully [evaluating](https://github.com/ethereum/solidity/issues/10119) different options, we decided in favor of keeping the technicalities of the translation process up to the individual contributors and decided against using a translation tool.

-However, in order to make things easier for the contributors and assure some sort of standard, we are proposing to respect the [translation progress checklist](progress-checklist.md) and working in a translation team of min.
+However, in order to make things easier for the contributors and assure some sort of standard, we are proposing to respect the [translation progress checklist](../progress-checklist.md) and working in a translation team of min.
 2 people.

 ### Acknowledgements